softwaresaved/byte-sized-rse/episodes/35-merge-pr.md

 :::::::::::::::::::::::::::::::::::::: questions

-- FIXME
+- How do I merge changes proposed within a pull request?
+- What should I do with a branch that has been merged and is no longer required?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- FIXME
+- Use GitHub to approve and merge a pull request
+- Delete a branch that has been merged
+- View commits associated with a particular GitHub issue
+- List the benefits of using a feature branch approach

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## How to Merge the Pull Request?

-You'll notice there's a subtle dropdown on the `Merge pull request` button, which presents options forhow to perform the merge.
+You'll notice there's a subtle dropdown on the `Merge pull request` button, which presents options for how to perform the merge.

 FIXME: ensure rebase and merge is covered in intro?